 Mental acuity, or sharpness of the mind, comprises memory, focus, understanding, and concentration.
 As we age, these factors begin to decline naturally.
 Environmental and lifestyle factors can also take their toll on brain health, contributing to further decline of mental acuity in the form of conditions such as dementia and Alzheimer’s disease.

-In the following sections, we will discuss the ways in which you can enhance these four factors to benefit your brain health.
+In the following sections, we will discuss the ways in which you can enhance these four factors to benefit your brain health and how to stay mentally sharp as you age.

 The fact that exercise has many health benefits is indisputable.
 Its advantages are both physical and mental, internal and external: from building lean tissue and improving muscle elasticity to increasing cardiovascular efficiency and stamina, the list goes on and on.
 Now, however, there is emerging research acknowledging the impact of exercise on brain health, and the findings are truly remarkable.
 [1,2]